apache/fluo-uno/README.md

 fluo-dev
 ========

-Command-line tool for running Fluo on a single machine for development.
+A command-line tool for running Fluo on a single machine for development.
 This tool is designed for developers who need to frequently upgrade Fluo, test their code, and do not care about preserving data.
 While fluo-dev makes it easy to setup a cluster running Fluo, it also makes it easy clear your data and setup a new cluster.
 To avoid inadvertent data loss, the fluo-dev tool should not